ryankaplan/ryankaplan.github.io/_posts/2017-01-22-entropy-demo.md

 </p>

 <p>
-  These examples matche what I said earlier!
+  These examples match what I said earlier!
 When entropy is high, many outcomes are likely.
 When the entropy is low, very few outcomes are likely.
 In the first example only one outcome is likely, so the entropy is low.
 In the second example, all outcomes are equally likely, so the entropy is high.
 </p>

 <p>